dscso/noten-frontend/protocol.md

 This is used to render the colums of the table with the grades

-# get Marks for teacher
+# Get marks for teacher
     /courses/<cid>/marks

 ## Parameters